-COGCC INFORMATION SHEET: OGDP STATUS INFORMATION
+INFORMATION SHEET: OGDP STATUS INFORMATION

-(As required by COGCC Rule 303.e.(2).G)
+(As required by ECMC Rule 303.e.(2).G)

 Why am I receiving this information sheet?

-The Colorado Oil and Gas Conservation Commission ("COGCC") prepared this information sheet to inform the public in the vicinity of a proposed Oil and Gas Development Plan ("OGDP") how to access documents and view the status of proposed OGDPs through the COGCC's website, eForms, and eFiling system.
+The Colorado Energy & Carbon Management Commission ("ECMC") prepared this information sheet to inform the public in the vicinity of a proposed Oil and Gas Development Plan ("OGDP") how to access documents and view the status of proposed OGDPs through the ECMC's website, webforms, and eFiling system.
 A review of public property records indicates that you may have an interest in lands that an oil and gas operator wishes to develop as part of an OGDP.
 Pursuant to Commission Rule 303.e.(2).G, operators are required to provide this information sheet to certain recipients near their development plans.
 What is an Oil and Gas Development Plan?

 An OGDP is an operator's plan to develop subsurface oil and gas resources ("minerals") from one or more surface locations.
 An OGDP consists of a hearing application and associated permit materials that provide technical information.
-The Director (i.e. COGCC Staff) reviews the technical information and makes a recommendation to the Commission for the hearings application; the Commission has the ultimate authority on approval or denial of the OGDP.
+The Director (i.e. ECMC Staff) reviews the technical information and makes a recommendation to the Commission for the hearings application; the Commission has the ultimate authority on approval or denial of the OGDP.
 How do I view the status of the pending OGDP hearing application?

-Members of the public may view the status of proposed OGDP applications through the COGCC eFiling System by creating an account in the Applications and Docket Portal, available on the "Hearings Page."
+Members of the public may view the status of proposed OGDP applications through the ECMC eFiling System by creating an account in the Applications and Docket Portal, available on the "Hearings Page."
+Go to www.
+ECMC.state.co.us and click on the green "Commission Hearings" button:

-- From the COGCC homepage, click "Regulation" in the green menu bar, and then "Hearings" on the blue bar. - On the right-hand side of the Hearings page, under the Hearings eFiling System header, click on "Application and Docket Portal".
+Commission Hearings (Click Here) On the right-hand side of the Hearings page, in the Operator Tools box header, click on "Application and Docket Portal":

-Hearings eFiling System (Beginning November 9, 2020)

-- · Document Search

-- Application & Docket Portal

-- Create a user account by clicking "Request Access to Account," and completing the

-required registration information.
-There may be a delay for processing following your request before you are granted access.
-Check your email for access approval.

-- Once registration is complete, access the Application and Docket Portal by entering your user name and password. - Search for the 9-digit docket number provided by the operator in their cover letter using the "Find Hearing Application by Docket Number" option at the bottom left of the page.
+Create a user account by clicking "Request Access to Site," and completing the required registration information.
+There may be a delay for processing following your request before - you are granted access.
+Check your email for access approval. - Once registration is complete, access the Application and Docket Portal by entering your user name and password. - 5.
+At the bottom left of the page, find the panel labeled "Find Hearing Application by Docket Number" and enter the 9-digit docket number provided by the operator in their cover letter in the field named "Docket Number":